 - In addition to the great visuals I mentioned above, another fantastic shot is the first we get of the Night King flying above the battle, out of focus.

 - Speaking of the visuals, some have complained the episode was too dark to see what was happening.
 I didn't have this problem when I initially watched it on my laptop via HBO GO, but when I rewatched it on my television via my DVR, it did seem a bit muddier -- in some scenes the blacks lost some detail.
-Perhaps the problem some has something to do with the compression of DVR boxes.
+Perhaps the problem some have had has to do with the compression of DVR boxes.
 Or perhaps I need to adjust the brightness and contrast levels on my television.
 Certainly, the episode needs to be watched in a darkened room - the more like a movie theater, the better.
 Technical issues aside, the dark aesthetic works for the episode rather than against it, because it provides a stylistic compliment appropriate to the narrative action.
-This is a desperate battle with little chance of success against a overwhelming opponent -- it should take place in darkness because the future seems dark for much it.
+This is a desperate battle with little chance of success against an overwhelming opponent -- it should take place in darkness because the future seems dark for much it.
 The night is dark and full of terrors, after all.

 - Bran wargs into some ravens to get a better view of the battle.
 Makes sense to me – I’d want to see what was going on too.